AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-globalized-site-structure.md

 ---
 title: Trying out the Globalized Site Structure in We.Retail
-seo-title: Trying out the Globalized Site Structure in We.Retail
 description: Trying out the Globalized Site Structure in We.Retail
-seo-description: null
-uuid: 5e5a809d-578f-4171-8226-cb65aa995754
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
 topic-tags: best-practices
-discoiquuid: d674458c-d5f3-4dee-a673-b0777c02ad30
 exl-id: e1de20b0-6d7a-4bda-b62f-c2808fd0af28
 ---
 # Trying out the Globalized Site Structure in We.Retail{#trying-out-the-globalized-site-structure-in-we-retail}

-We.Retail has been built with a globalized site structure offering a language masters that can be live-copied to country-specific web sites.
+We.Retail has been built with a globalized site structure offering a language master that can be live-copied to country-specific web sites.
 Everything is set up out-of-the-box to allow you to experiment with this structure and the built-in translation capabilities.

 ## Trying it out {#trying-it-out}

 1. Open the sites console from **Global Navigation -&gt; Sites**.
 1. Switch to column view (if not already active) and select We.Retail.
-Note the example country structure with Switzerland, the United States, France, etc., along side the Language Masters.
+Note the example country structure with Switzerland, the United States, France, and so on, along side the Language Master.

    ![chlimage_1-87](assets/chlimage_1-87a.png)

 1. Select Switzerland and see the language roots for the languages of that country.
-Note that there is not yet any content below these roots.
+There is not yet any content below these roots.

    ![chlimage_1-88](assets/chlimage_1-88a.png)